Suhaibinator/SProto/README.md

 *   **Simple API:** RESTful API for publishing, fetching, and listing modules and versions.
 *   **CLI Client:** `protoreg-cli` for easy interaction with the registry from the command line.
 *   **Dockerized:** Easily deployable using Docker and Docker Compose.
+*   **Dependency Management:** Declare, resolve, and fetch module dependencies automatically.
+*   **Import Path Mapping:** Use logical import paths in your `.proto` files that map to registry modules.
+*   **Local Caching:** Store and reuse downloaded dependencies to improve build performance.

 ## Architecture